 Roberta K. Flowers

-Professor of Law and Co-Director, Center for Excellence in Elder Law
+Professor of Law and

 Stetson University College of Law

-Roberta K. Flowers is a professor of law at Stetson Law.
-Professor Flowers teaches Ethics in an Elder Law Practice in the Elder Law LL.M. program.
-She also teaches evidence, criminal procedure, and professional responsibility.
-She has lectured throughout the United States and internationally in the area of ethics.
-Professor Flowers’ research interests revolve around the issues of ethics and professionalism.
-Her articles have appeared in such journals as the Fordham Law Review, the Boston College Law Review, Missouri Law Review, the Nebraska Law Review, the Ohio State Journal of Criminal Law, Hastings Constitutional Law Quarterly, the Stetson Law Review, and the NAELA Journal.
+Professor Flowers' research interests center on the issues of ethics and professionalism.
+Professor Flowers' articles have appeared in such journals as the Fordham Law Review, the Boston College Law Review, Missouri Law Review, the Nebraska Law Review, the Ohio State Journal of Criminal Law, Hastings Constitutional Law Quarterly, the Stetson Law Review, and the NAELA Journal.

 Professor Flowers is active in several professional associations.
-She has served on numerous committees of the Florida Bar including the Professional Ethics Committee, the Evidence Committee and the Standing Committee on Professionalism.
+She has served on numerous committees of The Florida Bar, including the Professional Ethics Committee, the Evidence Committee, and the Standing Committee on Professionalism.
 She is currently the chair of the Professionalism Sub-Committee of the Litigation Section's Ethics and Professionalism Committee of the American Bar Association.